Railcraft/Railcraft/README.md

 Regarding new features/behavior changes, please submit a Suggestion Issue to the Tracker before you write a single line of code.
 Keeping everyone on the same page saves time and effort and reduces negative experiences all around when a change turns out to be controversial.

+Also, as a bonus.
+If submit a Pull Request that ends up being 'merged into dev' you are elligable to recieve beta access.
+To redeem, contact CovertJaguar on IRC.

 ## Building

 The Railcraft Project follows standard Forge conventions for setting up and building a project, with a couple additional details (details to come).